pachyderm/pachyderm/doc/docs/2.0.x/how-tos/basic-data-operations/removing_data_from_pachyderm.md

    the newly finished commit.

-      Unless the subsequent commits overwrote or deleted the bad data, the bad data might still be present in the children commits.
+      Unless the subsequent commits overwrote or deleted the bad data, the data might still be present in the children commits.
 Squashing those commits cleans up your commit history and ensures that the errant data is not available when non-HEAD versions of the data are read.